Jmac217/hugotest/content/posts/Contact/index.md

 * [imgur](https://imgur.com/user/Jmac217)
 * [On All Sides (Band)](https://www.youtube.com/@onallsides8083)

-Be sure to come back from time to time, I will keep posting here as long as there's still words to write!
+Be sure to come back from time to time, and check out the [band](https://www.youtube.com/@onallsides8083), I will keep posting here as long as there's still words to write!